khawkins98/PDF-A-go-go/README.md

 - `data-margin`, `data-margin-top`, `data-margin-left` (number): Margins (optional)
 - `data-disable-webgl` (true/false): Disable WebGL rendering in PDF.js (default: true / WebGL off).
   - **Note:** Disabling WebGL (the default) seems to be more performant in most browsers.

+### Embedding flexibility

+You can place the `pdfagogo-container` almost anywhere:

+- Inside CMS templates (WordPress/Drupal), static site builders, or hand‑written HTML
+- In responsive layouts; the viewer fills the container width
+- In an `<iframe>` for sandboxed embeds

+Use inline styles or your own stylesheet to size the container.
+The viewer will adapt to the space you give it.

 ## Zoom Functionality